Top image: Still, ‘Knight of Cups’ (2015) © Dogwood Films

 Moses, Mods and Mr Fish: The Menswear Revolution runs 31 March – 19 June 2016 at Jewish Museum

-Polly Penrose takes the concept of a body of work to a whole new level – her latest series of self portraits, 10 Seconds, sees her posing nude in awkward, jarring poses contrasting with the conventional locations.
+Polly Penrose takes the concept of a body of work to a whole new level – her latest series of self portraits, 10 Seconds, sees her posing nude in awkward, jarring poses, juxtaposing conventional locations.

 10 Seconds: Polly Penrose runs at the Hoxton Gallery, 6-8 May